What is atrial fibrillation?

-Atrial fibrillation is usually diagnosed on an electrocardiogram, or ECG.
-If you have atrial fibrillation, then your doctor will talk to you and examine you, and may order some other tests such as a 24 hour heart monitor (called a holter monitor) or an echocardiogram (heart ultrasound).
+Atrial fibrillation is usually diagnosed using an electrocardiogram, or ECG.
+If you have atrial fibrillation, your doctor will talk to you and examine you, and may order other tests such as a 24-hour heart monitor (called a holter monitor) or an echocardiogram (heart ultrasound).

-So some people with atrial fibrillation are advised to take medicines to thin their blood, to reduce the risk of a stroke.
+- Medication: to normalise the heart's rhythm or slow the heart rate.
+Some people with atrial fibrillation are advised to take medicines to reduce the risk of clotting to prevent stroke.

 Long-term management of atrial fibrillation

 Most people are able to manage their atrial fibrillation and lead a relatively normal life.
-To look after your heart, it’s important to take medications as prescribed, eat healthily, stay physically active, avoid smoking, look after your general health, and visit your doctor regularly.
+To look after your heart, it is important to take medications as prescribed, look after your general health, and visit your doctor regularly.

 It is also important to live a healthy lifestyle to reduce the impact of atrial fibrillation on your life, by: